Meiosis

 In meiosis, the chromosomes duplicate (during interphase) and homologous chromosomes exchange genetic information (chromosomal crossover) during the first division, called meiosis I. The daughter cells divide again in meiosis II, splitting up sister chromatids to form haploid gametes.
 Two gametes fuse during fertilization, forming a diploid cell (zygote) with a complete set of paired chromosomes.

-Meiosis (/maɪˈoʊsɪs/) (Note: from Ancient Greek μείωσις 'lessening', since it is a reductional division.) is a special type of cell division of germ cells in sexually-reproducing organisms that produces the gametes, the sperm or egg cells.
+Meiosis (/maɪˈoʊsɪs/) (Note: from Ancient Greek μείωσις 'lessening', since it is a reductional division.) is a special type of cell division of germ cells in sexually-reproducing organisms that produces the gametes: the sperm or egg cells.
 It involves two rounds of division that ultimately result in four cells, each with only one copy of each chromosome (haploid).
 Additionally, prior to the division, genetic material from the paternal and maternal copies of each chromosome is crossed over, creating new combinations of code on each chromosome.
 Later on, during fertilisation, the haploid cells produced by meiosis from a male and a female will fuse to create a zygote, a cell with two copies of each chromosome.
+In mammals, the process of meiosis finishes only after fertilization so the product is a zygote.

 Errors in meiosis resulting in aneuploidy (an abnormal number of chromosomes) are the leading known cause of miscarriage and the most frequent genetic cause of developmental disabilities.

 In meiosis, DNA replication is followed by two rounds of cell division to produce four daughter cells, each with half the number of chromosomes as the original parent cell.
 The two meiotic divisions are known as meiosis I and meiosis II.
 Before meiosis begins, during S phase of the cell cycle, the DNA of each chromosome is replicated so that it consists of two identical sister chromatids, which remain held together through sister chromatid cohesion.
 This S-phase can be referred to as "premeiotic S-phase" or "meiotic S-phase".
 Immediately following DNA replication, meiotic cells enter a prolonged G_{2}-like stage known as meiotic prophase.
 During this time, homologous chromosomes pair with each other and undergo genetic recombination, a programmed process in which DNA may be cut and then repaired, which allows them to exchange some of their genetic information.
 A subset of recombination events results in crossovers, which create physical links known as chiasmata (singular: chiasma, for the Greek letter Chi, Χ) between the homologous chromosomes.
-In most organisms, these links can help direct each pair of homologous chromosomes to segregate away from each other during meiosis I, resulting in two haploid cells that have half the number of chromosomes as the parent cell.
+In most organisms, these links can help direct each pair of homologous chromosomes to segregate away from each other during meiosis II, resulting in two haploid cells that have half the number of chromosomes as the parent cell.